jhidding/shell-snake/README.md

 ---

 # Intro
-The following is a Bash script found on Rosetta's Code.
-This script implements a basic version of the game of Snake and seems to have been contributed by Mark J. Reed.
+The following is a Bash script found on [Rosetta Code](https://rosettacode.org/wiki/Snake#UNIX_Shell).
+This script implements a basic version of the game of Snake and seems to have been contributed by [Mark J. Reed](https://rosettacode.org/wiki/User:Markjreed).
 Let's see how it works.
 Here's a screenshot after a particularly unsuccessful game:

 ```txt